-For these reasons, we urge CMS to set payment for all drugs without pass-through status at no less than ASP plus six percent in 2009, as required by the statute, and to make an adjustment for pharmacy service costs to ensure they are reimbursed adequately.
+For these reasons, we urge the APC Panel to recommend that CMS set payment for all drugs without pass-through status at no less than ASP plus six percent in 2009, as required by the statute, and to make an adjustment for pharmacy service costs to ensure they are reimbursed adequately.
 To create a pool of available funds that best represents the cost of critical pharmacy services in the complex hospital environment, we propose that CMS set the payment for all drugs and biologicals at no less than ASP plus six percent.
 Separately paid drugs would be reimbursed at no less than ASP plus six percent, and for packaged drugs, the cost of the drug attributed to the cost of the associated procedure would be at least ASP plus six percent for the drug.
 CMS could then set aside in a separate pool the difference between estimated mean unit cost as calculated for all drugs with HCPCS codes (ASP plus 12.6 percent) and payment for acquisition cost (ASP plus six percent).

-We have identified several methods CMS could use to allocate these costs among drugs and biological products, and we would like to meet with the agency to discuss the options.
+We have identified several methods CMS could use to allocate these costs among drugs and biological products, and urge the agency to meet with us and other stakeholders to discuss the options.
 One approach would be to divide the pool evenly among all separately paid drugs and biological products and automatically make a flat payment for pharmacy services each time a hospital bills for one of these therapies.
 In effect, the pharmacy payment would be bundled into payment for the drug or biological product.
 CMS also could make payments based on a percentage of ASP.
 Alternatively, CMS could set different payments for each of three tiers of pharmacy services representing low, medium, and high complexity.
 CMS would assign all separately paid drugs and biological products to one of these pharmacy service categories and would make a payment for pharmacy services automatically each time a hospital bills one of these therapies.
-This would be similar to the plan recommended by the APC Panel.
-A third option would be for CMS to use the pool to reimburse specific pharmacy services.
-CMS could reimburse these services through composite APCs that would require hospitals to bill for both a drug and a corresponding service to receive the full payment.
-We urge CMS to consider these options and work with hospitals, pharmacists, and other stakeholders to develop a fair payment methodology.